 Generally, people infected with the flu are contagious one day before they feel sick until five to seven days after getting sick, but this can vary.
 “According to [studies], in some cases, only half of the people infected will actually have symptoms,” Dr. Dharmarajan says.
 “That means you can be totally unaware that you have the flu, but still have the virus in your body and be able to transmit it to others.”

 The virus is spread through droplets of bodily fluids, which someone may come into close contact with through coughs, sneezes, or by touching contaminated surfaces like doorknobs.

 Because more than one strain of flu virus circulates each flu season, and those strains change from year to year, you are still vulnerable to catching the flu if you have already had the flu, even recently.

-The single most important thing individuals can do to fight the spread of the flu, and to protect themselves, is to get the flu shot each and every year.
+The single most important thing individuals can do to fight the spread of the flu, and to protect themselves, is to get the flu vaccine (via flu shot or nasal spray vaccine) each and every year.
 The flu shot is the only precaution that creates an immune response that is specific to the flu virus itself.

-“There are even egg-free versions now for those afraid an egg allergy precludes their receiving protection,” says Dr. Joshua Septimus, internal medicine and associate professor of clinical medicine at Houston Methodist Hospital.
+“There are even egg-free versions now for those afraid an egg allergy precludes their receiving protection,” says Joshua Septimus, MD, internal medicine and associate professor of clinical medicine at Houston Methodist Hospital.